Create and Publish an AWS Lambda API¶

 Navigate to the AWS Lambda endpoint type and click ADD.

-AWS SDK needs AWS credentials to invoke AWS Lambda functions.
+AWS SDK needs AWS credentials including the AWS region to invoke AWS Lambda functions.
 The access method defines as to how you provide those AWS credentials.
-You can provide AWS credentials manually by selecting the Using stored AWS credentials method.
+You can provide AWS credentials and the AWS region manually by selecting the Using stored AWS credentials method.
 But if WSO2 API Manager is running on an Amazon EC2 instance, you can select the Using IAM role-supplied temporary AWS credentials method.

 When using the IAM role-supplied temporary AWS credentials method, you need to attach an IAM role so that it can grant permission to applications running on the Amazon EC2 instance.
 For more information on attaching an IAM role to EC2, see Using an IAM Role to Grant Permissions to Applications Running on Amazon EC2 Instances